LGBTQ culture in Seattle: Early history

+Pioneer Square venues

 The original hub of the LGBTQ community in Seattle was the Pioneer Square neighborhood, where many of the underground spaces could covertly cater to the LGBTQ community.
 When the Prohibition era ended in 1933, the LGBTQ presence had grown intense enough to see dedicated social spaces arise to serve the community.
 Smith Tower had a gay bar in the basement called the Submarine Room.
+The Casino, Double Header, and Spinning Wheel also opened in the 1930s.
 The Garden of Allah (located in the basement of the Arlington Hotel at 1213 First Avenue) opened in 1946, becoming the first gay-owned cabaret in Seattle.
+These early gay bars and cabarets provided cultural and social outlets for Seattle's LGBTQ community.
+Same-sex dancing was popular where allowed, and drag was integral to cabaret shows at these venues.
 By the 1970s several gay bars and LGBTQ-friendly establishments lined Occidental Avenue.

+Steam baths

 Multiple steam baths in Pioneer Square – baths which predated the emergence of the LGBTQ community – later came to cater largely to gay men by the 1940s.
 Public baths were considered an important space for both social communion and sexual congress for gay men, so much so that some Seattle baths catered exclusively to gay men during the mid 20th Century.
 Baths were less prone to being raided by the police than bars were, and were seen as one of the safest community spaces available to gay men at the time.
 Notable steam baths included the South End Steam Baths and Atlas Steam Baths).
 The South End Steam Baths were located in the Terry-Denny Building (at 115 1/2 First Avenue), and used the spa facilities which were originally installed for guests of the Northern Hotel (which originally operated in the upper floors of the building).
 Before 1943, the South End Steam Baths were known as the Turkish Steam Baths and were operating independently of the hotel.
 The South End Steam Baths were in business for 50 years, from 1943 to 1993.
 By contrast, the Atlas Steam Baths moved multiple times during their operation: The first verified location was open between 1965 and 1968 at 118½ Occidental Avenue, and a second confirmed location at 1318 Second Avenue operated from 1969 to 1978.
 An earlier pre-1965 location was mentioned in one oral history, recalling an apocryphal "Atlas Club" at Prefontaine Place, but this has not been corroborated by city records.
 Both buildings confirmed to have housed the Atlas Steam Baths have since been demolished.